azkaaqeel/Inventory-Tracking-System/README.md

 # Inventory-Tracking-System

-This is a backend system developed as part of the Bazaar Technologies engineering case study.
+This backend system is developed as part of the Bazaar Technologies engineering case study.
 For each stage, I have made branches.
 The current main reflects the progress made for Stage 3.

 ## Key Design Decisions